 In 2004 we took on Lynda Davis as Clinical and Nursing Manager.
 Lynda has been instrumental in setting up clinical protocols and preparing us for Cornerstone accreditation.
 This is a quality programme through the NZ College of GPs and we were the first practice in Central Otago to gain accreditation in 2008.

 Sally Battson leads our management team with efficiency and integrity.
-We are fortunate to have incredibly able and kind reception staff lead by Jennifer Love.
+We are fortunate to have incredibly able and kind reception staff led by Annelies.

 Of course we couldn’t do it without our wonderful nursing staff who work tirelessly to make sure nothing falls through the gaps.
 They have all trained into specialist roles.